 I found studies like this one using athletes at Penn State, whose joint pain was reduced & mobility increased after taking collagen for 24 weeks.

-I’ve bought several brands of collagen peptides and wrote product reviews of those I thought were the cream of the crop, and you can find those evaluations on this Fitness Supplements directory page.
+I’ve bought several brands of collagen peptides and wrote product reviews of those I thought were the cream of the crop, and you can find those evaluations in the Fitness Supplements category listed at the top of this page.

-The missus & I are currently drinking this one made by Orgain, and you can click on the pic to open a separate tab if you want to read buyer reviews on ol’ Amazon:
+The missus & I started drinking this one made by Orgain, mainly because it’s usually cheaper than the other top-quality brands.
+You can click on the pic to open a separate tab if you want to read buyer reviews on ol’ Amazon:

 And curcumin research has shown it can provide several health benefits, including the reduction of arthritis pain & inflammation.